 “All our decisions are conducted and planned by consensus and our services are carried out by our regular attendees (aashiqaan), with no single person in authority.”

 Each ijtihad discussion group has a set topic based on the concept of Independent Reasoning and Consensus Building with a specific emphasis on Queer Istislah (common interest) and Istihsan (seeking the good).
 We discuss ways to practice and understand Islam from the standpoint that queerness is empowering; in fact we assert that it is the patriarchal endocis-heteronormative structures that truly oppress us, not Islam.
 These meetings generally take place in an informal setting in a lovely Turkish delicatessen in Waterloo.
-Our Zikr sessions are held in Stepney Green at an allied organisation’s premises.
+Our Zikr sessions are currently held in a private home in Tottenham Court Rd.
 Our monthly social group meets in an alcohol free bar/cafe in Central London.

 Contact us for information on our venues and dates.

 “Islam began as something strange and will return to being something strange, so give blessing to those who are strange”